kiewic/kiewic.github.io/_posts/2015-08-16-windows-runtime-hresult-table.md

 * 0x80070490
     * ERROR_NOT_FOUND
     * Element not found.
+    * A dialog cannot be displayed because the parent window handle has not been set.
     * The request was started in a process or thread that does not have a window.
 Start the request from a UI thread or disable UI features using `HttpBaseProtocolFilter::AllowUI = false`
     * Read more on [stackoverflow.com](http://stackoverflow.com/questions/24361588/windows-web-http-httpclientgetasync-throws-an-incomplete-exception-when-invalid)
 * 0X8007007B